uchicago-CAPP30122-win-2022/proj-lamonty-python/README.md

 - <a href='https://www.nhc.noaa.gov/data/'>NOAA National Hurrican Center Data</a>

 The middle layer combines the data by aggregating and joining ACS data with FEMA aid data.
-The middle layer also performs pre-processing on presedential voting and hurricane path static datafiles.
+The middle layer also performs pre-processing on presidential voting and hurricane path static datafiles.
 After the data has been processed, the middle layer also performs several regressions on a subset of three specific hurricanes: Irma, Michael, and Harvey.
-Our Regression and API Data Pull classes are designed in an scalable manner so additional disasters could be added with little effort.
+Our Regression and API Data Pull classes are designed in a scalable manner so additional disasters can be added with little effort.

 The front end of our application renders data across multiple views and data visualizations in a Plotly Dash interface.
 The interface allows the user to explore the realtionship between various demographic variables and FEMA aid in counties affected by natural diasters from 2010-2019.
 The frontend consists of two views:
 - Cross Section: user can explore the relationship between demographics and FEMA aid provided at the county-disaster level, exploring how different county demographic factors are related with aid levels for a given disaster or disasters.